-The document/s issued by the VCAA showing the results a student achieved in the VCE and/or VCAL, and whether he/she has graduated.
-See also VCE/VCAL Certificate.
+The document/s issued by the VCAA showing the results a student achieved in the VCE, VCE VM, and VPC and whether they have graduated.
+See also VCE/VCE VM Certificate.

 Statistical Moderation

 The process used to ensure that school assessments are comparable throughout the state.
 It involves adjusting each school's School-assessed Coursework scores for each study to match the level and spread of the external reference scores for students enrolled in that study.